PipeWire/pipewire.org/index.md

 ### Setup

-PipeWire is using the Meson build system and we provide a convenience script and Makefile that makes building PipeWire fairly straightforward:
+PipeWire is using the Meson build system and we provide a convenience script and makefile that makes building PipeWire fairly straightforward:

 ```
 ./autogen.sh --prefix=$PREFIX